 - Adopt culturally sensitive policies and practices for implementing IECMHC in tribal communities

 - Increase equity and reduce disparities for very young children

 This in-depth resource is available to all and can be used by those who are just learning about IECMHC as well as those steeped in the practice and wanting to improve or expand.

 Professional Development for Pilot Sites

-Using the IECMHC toolbox as the foundation, the CoE is providing high-quality, interactive, and intensive technical assistance to 14 states and tribes, with the goal of supporting them in successfully implementing, funding, evaluating, and sustaining IECMHC.
+Using the IECMHC toolbox as the foundation, the Center of Excellence is providing high-quality, interactive, and intensive expert mentorship to 14 states and tribes, with the goal of supporting them in successfully implementing, funding, evaluating, and sustaining IECMHC.

-Technical assistance to the pilot sites is both virtual and in-person.
+Mentorship to the pilot sites is delivered both online and in-person.
 It engages a wide range of stakeholders, from state and tribal leaders to frontline IECMH consultants and others who support the social, emotional, and behavioral health of infants and young children in home visiting and early care and education.

 Pilot sites are: